 Disability in the Modern World

-Disability in the Modern World is a collection of digitized primary sources, secondary sources, and videos on how people experience disability in the 19th - 21st centuries, the societal barriers they encounter, and how disability rights advocates have worked to bring about greater inclusion.
-It includes publications by and about people with disabilities.
+Disability in the Modern World is a collection of digitized primary sources, secondary sources, and videos on how people experience disability in the 19th - 21st centuries, the societal barriers they encounter, and the work of disability rights advocates to advance the legal rights and inclusion of people with disabilities.
 The collection covers disability and its intersections with:

 - Independence, Education and Accessibility